 But before you hit the backroads, consider South Carolina’s interesting history with pumpkins.
 Indigenous to this continent and a close relation of winter squash, they are considered an important foodway of Native Americans, who were eating pumpkins long before the Europeans arrived.
 In South Carolina, the Cherokee were prolific growers of pumpkins, cultivating them along the Oolenoy River in Pickens County.
 By some accounts, a good many of these were monstrous in size, which made for an impressive landscape.

 Prior to being displaced in the aftermath of the American Revolution, the Cherokee (who lived in a village called UWharrie) shared the land with settlers.
 According to local folklore, a tipsy settler settled a spirited argument about what to name the community when he pointed to the pumpkins around them and proclaimed, “Men, jest quit arguin' 'bout the whole thing and call 'er Punkin Town.”
 That may or may not be the way Pumpkintown, SC, was born, but you can rest assured the pumpkins that grew there served as inspiration.
 Today, the community is practically pumpkin-less.
-But it is home to the annual Pumpkintown Festival, which will take a break in 2020 with expectations of returning the following fall.
+But it is home to the annual Pumpkintown Festival.

 Pumpkins Present